Nevada Laws on Theft, Larceny, and Shoplifting

 • reasonable attorneys' fees.

-If you face charges for theft or larceny, it's best to speak with an attorney.
+If you face theft or larceny charges, speak with an attorney.
 A criminal defense lawyer can help you navigate the criminal justice system, protect your rights, and help you understand the potential penalties and consequences.
+If you can't afford a private attorney, ask for a public defender.
 Even misdemeanor charges, which might seem like no big deal, can result in serious consequences that can follow you for years, making it more difficult to obtain a job, housing, or loans.
 An attorney can explain how decisions in the short term might affect you in the long term.

 DEFEND YOUR RIGHTS